Makosak/makosak.github.io/_pages/about.md

 I use applied geographic data science and spatial statistics and seek policy-driven, systems-integrating solutions.
 Active projects include:

+   - Introducing Multidimensional Metrics for Social Determinants of Health
+   - Identifying Neighborhood-Level Health Effects of Air Pollution in Urban Areas
-   - Assessing Vulnerability of Opioid Risk Environments in Rural Areas
+   - Defining and Ranking Opioid Risk Environments in Rural Areas
    - Social-Spatial Network Analytics for HIV Populations in Urban Areas
-   - Identifying Neighborhood-Level Health Effects of Air Pollution in Urban Areas

 I’m the Assistant Director of Health Informatics at the Center for Spatial Data Science at University of Chicago, where I also teach full time as a Lecturer in Geographic Information Science.